South Arabia: History

 Three thousand years ago, several ancient states occupied the region of South Arabia, being M'ain, Qataban, Hadhramaut, and Saba.
 In these ancient times South Arabia claimed several notable features: the famous dam at Marib, the cosmopolitan incense trade, as well as the legendary Queen of Sheba.
-Two thousand years ago the Himyarites became the masters of South Arabia, dominating the region for several centuries.
-The Ethiopian Kingdom of Aksum invaded South Arabia first in the 3rd–4th centuries, then later in the 6th under King Kaleb who subjugated the region, c.
-520. They were displaced by Persian forces of the Sassanid dynasty, c.575, who also arrived by sea.
-A half-century later, in the year 6 A.H.
-(628), the region converted to Islam.
+Two thousand years ago the Himyarites conquered South Arabia, dominating the region for several centuries.
+Then, they were defeated and displaced by the Persian armies of the Sasanian dynasty (575 CE), who also arrived by sea.
+A half-century later, the region was integrated into the First Islamic state (628 CE).